marconetto/containernotes/chapter1/README.md

 docker exec -it <mycontainer> ls /app
 ```

-## Linux in azure
+## Linux

-When you provision a VM linux in Azure docker may fail because it says the
+In Linux, docker may fail because it says the daemon: "docker: permission denied
-daemon: "docker: permission denied while trying to connect to the Docker daemon socket"
+while trying to connect to the Docker daemon socket"

 By default, Docker runs as a root-owned service.
 To manage Docker as a non-root
 user, your user needs to be part of the docker group.
 This allows you to run